shaib/webkeys/README.rst

 * Export/Import (save layout as local file that can be restored)
 * I18n, specifically Hebrew
 * Comments on layouts
+* Support for standard-compliant layouts:
+  + At best, when user selects to make the layout standard, make bindings defined by the standard unchangeable.
+  + At least, add an easy indication whether the layout is standard-compliant
+* Django 1.5 (if not achieved for 0.2)

 ------
 Future